aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/wan.md

 - `bgp_peer_groups.wan_overlay_peers.listen_range_prefixes`: To set the ranges of IP address from which to expect BGP peerings for the WAN.
 Include the VTEP ranges for all routers connecting to this patfinder.

+!!! warning

+    When configuring a password on the `wan_overlay_peers` BGP peer group, and in the case where there are multiple pathinders in full-mesh with peering IP addresses overlaping with the `bgp_peer_groups.wan_overlay_peers.listen_range_prefixes` prefixes,
+    it is necessary to also add a password on the `wan_rr_overlay_peers` BGP peer group or the peerings will not come up.

 #### WAN mode

 AVD supports two design types for WAN: